Graham Johncock

 Graham Johncock (born 21 October 1982) is a former professional Australian rules footballer who played for the Adelaide Football Club in the Australian Football League (AFL).

-A Wirangu man, Johncock is an Indigenous Australian from Port Lincoln in South Australia where he currently resides with his partner and four children.
-Johncock is currently president at his junior club Mallee Park Football Club who compete in the Port Lincoln Football League.
+Johncock is an Indigenous Australian from Port Lincoln in South Australia where he currently resides with his partner and four children.
+Johncock is currently a reserves player at the Mallee Park Football Club.

 Career highlights

 In 2003, Johncock scored the most goals for Adelaide with a total of 30 goals.
 He won the Showdown Medal in round 5, despite his side's loss.
-He remains the only Crow to win the medal in a losing Showdown.

-Johncock was leading the Club Champion award early in the 2005 season before breaking his leg in a game against in round 7.
+Johncock was leading the club champion award early in the 2005 season before breaking his leg in a game against in round 7.
 He had spent most of these games in defence, but was occasionally pushed forward.
 He missed a large chunk of the season, but returned before the finals and played a couple of games.
 He was hampered in the finals, however, by a leg injury.
-Johncock became a Life Member of the Adelaide Football Club in 2011.

-He retired on 1 July 2013, saying his "body could no longer withstand the rigours" of AFL.
+Johncock retired on 1 July 2013, saying his body could no longer withstand the rigours of AFL.

-Post-retirement

-Following his retirement from AFL football, Johncock returned to Port Lincoln to play for the Mallee Park Football Club.
-In 2025, he designed Adelaide's First Nations guernsey alongside Wirangu artist Aunty Christine Tschuna.
-The guernsey represents his family and his footballing journey.